 The teachers of the “Casa” have been going to the poorer and more remote living quarters since 2003 to provide music, art, or theatre courses in schools or community centres.
 Culture shouldn’t be a luxury.
 Kids need creativity, education, and care to shape their future.
 This is where the “Casa” comes in.

-Both this project and the programme “Konzert für Amazonien: Regenwald – Zwischen Bewahrung und Zerstörung” were supported by Abadio Green, Thomas Brose and Grupo Sal.
+Both this project and the programme “Konzert für Amazonien: Regenwald – Zwischen Bewahrung und Zerstörung” were supported by Abadio Green, Thomas Brose, and Grupo Sal.

-The OIA has been defending the interests of the indigenous people living in Antioquia since 1985 by maintaining a variety of different projects concerning the preservation of their lands and the environment, fighting malnutrition and strengthening the indigenous community and its cultural identity, bilingual upbringing and general health.
+The OIA has been defending the interests of the indigenous people living in Antioquia since 1985 by maintaining a variety of different projects concerning the preservation of their lands and the environment, fighting malnutrition, and strengthening the indigenous community and its cultural identity, bilingual upbringing, and general health.

-“Konzert für Amazonien” promotes the networking of the interested groups and institutions and collects donations for the activities of the OIA.
+“Konzert für Amazonien” promotes the networking of the groups and institutions interested and collects donations for the activities of the OIA.

 This project and the programme “Wasser ist Leben” were realised in collaboration with MISERIOR.

 Malnutrition and dehydration are a huge problem in Sertão, a semi-arid area in Brazil, despite it being one of the rainiest regions in the world.
 Malnutrition and dehydration are closely linked to wealth inequality, despotism, and corruption.

 There would be an easy solution to this problem: building cisterns to help poor families.
 Grupo Sal helped fund this project together with MISEREOR and a farming school called IRPAA.